 Figure 1(a) shows the overall statistics of the leaderboard scores as of September 30, 2012, while Figure 1(b) shows the statistics of the final test scores.
 In total, we had 127 teams registering for the competition, 88 of which explicitly specified their affiliation and country: 60 from academic institutions and 28 from industry, and 51 were local teams from Singapore and 37 were overseas teams.
 A total of 95 teams submitted to the leaderboard during the competition period.
-As a baseline (for the leaderboard), we used the logistic regression method (Fan et al., 2008), which provides reasonable performance reference sufficiently close to the mean or median AP score.
+For baseline in the leaderboard, we used the logistic regression method (Fan et al., 2008), which provides reasonable performance reference close to the mean or median AP score.
+The final standings on the validation and test sets are summarized in Table 7.
+We also showed the best result obtained by the competition organizer (dubbed as team LARC) in the last row.
+Comparing the validation and test results, the position of the top-3 ranks were reversed, which may be attributed to overfitting.

-Average precision Rank Team Validation set Test set Affiliation 1 starrystarrynight 59.38% 51.55% Institute of Infocomm Research 2 TeamMasdar 59.39% 46.42% Masdar Institute of Science & Technology 3 DB2 62.21% 46.15% National University of Singapore 4 Tea 51.55% 42.01% Tokyo Institute of Technology () LARC 57.79% 55.64% Singapore Management University
+Average pre Rank Team Validation set Test set Affiliation 1 starrystarrynight 59.38% 51.55% Institute of Infocomm Research 2 TeamMasdar 59.39% 46.42% Masdar Institute of Science & Technology 3 DB2 62.21% 46.15% National University of Singapore 4 Tea 51.55% 42.01% Tokyo Institute of Technology () LARC 57.79% 55.64% Singapore Management University